az15240/az15240.github.io/index.md

 ## About Me

 - I am a third-year undergraduate student in Computer Science at the University of Washington, working with [Gilbert Bernstein](https://gilbertbernstein.com/) and as a member of the [PLSE](https://uwplse.org/) lab.
+- I will be joining Amazon this summer as a Jr. SDE intern!
 - Previously, I did my internship at [Amazon Web Services AI Shanghai Lablet](https://www.amazonaws.cn/en/ailab/), where I am working on the popular [Deep Graph Library (DGL) framework](https://dgl.ai/).
-- **I am actively seeking summer internships and research opportunities for 2025.** Please feel free to reach out.
 - Although early in my academic journey, I have broad interests in programming languages, computer graphics, theory of computing, and machine learning.
 - Before college, I grew up in Wuhan, China.
 I was fortunate to attend Wuhan Foreign Languages School for middle school and Wuhan Britain-China School for high school; the experiences at both schools have given me the perspective and courage to study abroad.

 ## Skills
-- **Programming Languages:** Proficient in Java, C/C++, Python, JavaScript/TypeScript, SQL, OCaml, Racket, Ruby, MATLAB, Excel
+- **Programming Languages:** Proficient in Java, C/C++, Python, JavaScript/TypeScript, SQL, CUDA, OCaml, Racket, Ruby, MATLAB
 - **Programming Concepts:** Proficient in Object-Oriented Programming (OOP) and Functional Programming (FP); Familiar with applications of Convolutional Neural Networks (CNNs)
 - **Frameworks:** Proficient in JUnit Testing, ReactJS, PyTorch, Java Spark, NumPy, SQL Server, NoSQL; Familiar with Java Swing, Figma, Flutter
 - **Mathematical Background:** Completed two challenging honor math series; proficient in advanced calculus, differential equations, linear algebra, topology, real and complex analysis, abstract algebra